qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Polygonize
 ----------
-Creates a polygon layer whose features boundaries are generated from a **closed** line layer features.
+Creates a polygon layer whose features boundaries are generated from a line layer of **closed** features.

 .. figure:: img/polygonize.png
    :align: center

    The yellow polygons generated from the closed lines

 .. note:: The line layer must have closed shapes in order to be transformed into a polygon.

 .. seealso:: :ref:`qgispolygonstolines`